zlewis004/CS167/Labs/Lab5/CS167-Lab5-README.md

   18:56:18.531 [task-result-getter-1] INFO  org.apache.spark.scheduler.TaskSetManager - Finished task 1.0 in stage 2.0 (TID 5) in 1588 ms on 169.235.31.133 (executor 0) (2/2)

 * (Q7) Compare this number to the one you got earlier.
-*   another task was added
+*  2 tasks were added

 * (Q8) Explain why we get these numbers.
 * the numbers are different because aggregation adds an the extra stage and therefore extra tasks.